ffr0517/sepsis-spotter-api/privacy_policy.md

 Last updated: 31/08/2025

 This Privacy Policy describes how the **Sepsis-Spotter API** (“we,” “our,” “the API”) handles data submitted for prediction.
 By using this API, you agree to the practices outlined below.
-This policy should be read alongside the project’s [README](./README.md) and OpenAPI specification.
+This policy should be read alongside the project’s [README](./README.md).

 ---